 - Challenges to the actions of a deputy or attorney; and

 - Disputed statutory will applications

-If you would like advice on a Court of Protection dispute, please contact our Disputed Wills and Trusts Team by telephone on +44 (0)1884 203 018 or freephone 0800 0931336 or by email firstname.lastname@example.org for a free, non-obligatory chat to see how we can help you.
+If you would like advice on a Court of Protection dispute, please contact our Disputed Wills and Trusts Team on freephone 0800 0931336, or by email firstname.lastname@example.org for a free, no obligation chat to see how we can help you.

 Frequently Asked Questions

 Who can make decisions for someone that lacks mental capacity?